 While hiring for tech positions, both technical interviews and technical screenings play essential roles, but they serve different purposes throughout the hiring process.

 Think of technical screening as a filter designed to quickly identify candidates who meet the basic technical requirements for the role.
-The process is generally automated, using assessments like coding tests that score candidates quantitatively.
+The process is generally automated, utilizing assessments such as coding tests that score candidates quantitatively.
 It’s a straightforward way to evaluate technical knowledge.

 Technical interviews, on the other hand, dig much more deeply.
 Technical interviews are more interactive and personal, often involving live coding exercises, system design challenges, and discussions around real-world scenarios.